Material may not be published, broadcast, rewritten or redistributed without a link to the original content

-Ahmed Zaki Yamani -Yacht -Yacht Name: Al Diriyah - Yacht Length: 79 m (258 ft) - Guests: 16 in 8 cabins - Crew: 41 in 20 cabins - Yacht Value: US$ 40 million - Owners Name: Ahmed Zaki Yamaani - Owners Net Worth: US$ 500 million - Owners Company: Investcorp. - Owners Country: Saudi Arabia -The previous owner of Al Diriyah was Nasser al Rashid, who sold her to Sheih Ahmad Zaki Yaamani when his Lady Moura was delivered.
+All You Need to Know About Ahmed Zaki Yamani and his Yacht Al Diriyah -Yacht Name: Al Diriyah - Yacht Length: 79 m (258 ft) - Guests: 16 in 8 cabins - Crew: 41 in 20 cabins - Yacht Value: US$ 40 million - Owners Name: Ahmed Zaki Yamaani - Owners Net Worth: US$ 500 million - Owners Company: Investcorp. - Owners Country: Saudi Arabia - The previous owner of Al Diriyah was Nasser al Rashid, who sold her to Sheih Ahmed Zaki Yaamani when his Lady Moura was delivered.

 Yacht Al Diriyah - Sheikh Ahmed Zaki Yamani

 Ahmed Zaki Yamani is the owner of the yacht Al Diriyah.

 He is a Saudi Arabian politician who was Minister of Oil (Petroleum) and Mineral Resources from 1962 until 1986 for his country, and a minister in OPEC for 25 years.

 In July 1982 Yamani founded Investcorp, private equity firm, with several other oil ministers and well-known financiers.
 The firm's initial investments included Tiffany & Co., Breguet, a Swiss watch maker, and Chaumet, a French jewelers.
 Yamani, himself known to be a watch lover, also became majority shareholder of Vacheron Constantin in 1987.
 In 1996 Yamani's shares were sold to Vendôme Luxury Group, owned by Richemond.